unlocKing/iptv/iptv/data/README.md

       "streamlink_data": {},    /* (Object) Optional: additional streamlink URL options; eg. {"http-header": "User-Agent=Mozilla"} */
       "direct_data": {},        /* (Object) Optional: additional direct URL options; eg. {"User-Agent": "Mozilla"} */
       "attributes": {
+        "source": "",           /* (String)  Optional: Website where the stream can be found, if not the same as the stream url */
         "datetime": "",         /* (String)  Optional: An ISO 8601 Timestamp of the last update; eg. 1970-01-01T00:00:00.000-00:00 */
         "geolocked": "",        /* (Boolean) Optional: If the stream is geolocked or not; Default=false */ "authentication": "",   /* (Boolean) Optional: If the streams require authentication; Default=false */